nntrn/bookstand/docs/_annotations/originals.md

 modified: 2023-01-16T05:06:53Z
 tags: "management"
 slug: originals
+description: "Book annotations for Originals by Adam Grant"
 ---

 *  If you think like most people, you'll predict a clear advantage for the risk takers.
 Yet the study showed the exact opposite: Entrepreneurs who kept their day jobs had 33 percent lower odds of failure than those who quit.